 “At that time (1873) one thousand pound beeves sold in San Antonio for $8 per head, sold in Wichita, Kansas for $23.80 per head.”

-Following the Civil War, construction of the Transcontinental Railroad opened the West at the same time that Texas cattlemen were desperately seeking opportunities to sell their cattle.
+Following the Civil War, the construction of the Transcontinental Railroad opened the West at the same time that Texas cattlemen were desperately seeking opportunities to sell their cattle.
 Early trails included the Shawnee Trail and the Chisholm Trail, which would go out of use as the railroad moved westward.

 Despite its popularity, traffic along the trail began to decline in 1885 due to the spreading use of barbed wire fences, the introduction of beefier cattle breeds, and the settlement of the frontier.
-But the biggest contributor to the trail’s demise were quarantines of Texas cattle due to the “Texas Fever” – a disease spread by a parasitic tick.
+But the most significant contributor to the trail’s demise was quarantines of Texas cattle due to the “Texas Fever” – a disease spread by a parasitic tick.
 Carried northward by longhorns, the disease decimated northern herds, causing many northern states and territories to ban Texas cattle.
 As a result, Texas congressman James Francis Miller, Art Lytle’s brother-in-law, introduced legislation that would have plotted a National Trail north of Texas under federal supervision, but the proposal did not pass.

 The Cattle Trails (historic text)